 On April 1, 1789, Frederick Muhlenberg was chosen as the first speaker of the House of Representatives.
-Muhlenberg’s father, Henry, was born in Germany, and he was considered the founder of the Lutheran Church in the Colonies.
+Muhlenberg’s father, Henry, was born in Germany, and he played an important role in the establishment of the Lutheran Church in the Colonies.

-Young Frederick was born outside of Philadelphia; he studied theology in Germany.
+Young Frederick was born outside of Philadelphia before serving as a minister and pastor in the colonies.
 He began his life of public service as a member of the Continental Congress.
-He also served as the speaker of Pennsylvania’s House and led the Pennsylvania delegation that ratified the Constitution.
+He also served as the Speaker of Pennsylvania’s House and led the Pennsylvania delegation that ratified the Constitution.